kevinburke/public-comments/HAA.md

 make a written finding explaining which "objective plan and zoning standards" are not being met.

+Before the meeting check the City Council agenda.
+Find the staff report attached to the agenda item you are interested in.
+The staff report should mention the City's obligations under the HAA.
+If it doesn't, or if you're not satisfied, consider leaving the following comment:

 > Hi, I'm [introduce yourself].
 I would like to remind the council of their
 > obligations under the Housing Accountability Act.
 Specifically, if you vote
 > to reject the project, or want to reduce the number of units, the Housing